ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

 The general workflow for this task is:

-#. choose a function from the ToDo list
-#. open an issue to claim your chosen function
 #. implement the function by following the `Ivy Frontends`_ guide
 #. write tests for your function by following the `Ivy Frontend Tests`_ guide
-#. verify that the tests for your function is passing
+#. verify that the tests for your function are passing

 **Round Up**